 I got my TEFL Certificate in 2007 and taught for five years in private/commercial English language programs for adults and adolescents in Boston (US) and in Verona (IT).
-Following this experience, I taught English for one year in two Roman high schools (2012-2013) and have since taught various English language courses for adolescents and adults affiliated with school districts and universities (e.g., Academic English, Cambridge Exam Preparation, basic skills courses).
+Following this experience, I taught English for one year as a Fulbright teaching assistant in two Roman high schools (2012-2013) and have since taught various English language courses for adolescents and adults affiliated with school districts and universities (e.g., Academic English, Cambridge Exam Preparation, basic skills courses).

 During my PhD studies, I taught courses in Italian, Sociolinguistics, Educational Linguistics, and Classroom Discourse Analysis, many of which were for future or in-service teachers.
 I have also been invited to give lectures at the University of Siena (Arezzo), the University of Galway, Charleston College, Haverford College, and Swarthmore College.